SEARCH

 • Beeswax never goes bad and can be heated and reheated repeatedly.

 • In storage, beeswax may develop a powdery-white coating called bloom.
-It is harmless and not mildew and can be easily removed.
+It is harmless, not a mildew, and can be easily removed.

 • Beeswax works nicely for candles because it is flammable.
 I found contradictory information online but the melting point seems to be around 64°C (147°F) and the flash point is approximately 204°C (400°F).
 For home use this means you need to monitor the temperature when melting beeswax to ensure you stay within safe temperature ranges.